Dependent territory: Lists of dependent territories

 This list includes all territories that have not been legally incorporated into their governing state, including several territories that are not on the list of non-self-governing territories of the General Assembly of the United Nations.
 All claims in Antarctica are listed in italics.

 New Zealand

 New Zealand has two self-governing associated states, one dependent territory, and a territorial claim in Antarctica.

 Norway

 Norway has one dependent territory and two Antarctic claims.
 Norway also possesses the inhabited islands of Svalbard where Norwegian sovereignty is limited (see below).

 United Kingdom

 The United Kingdom has three "Crown Dependencies", thirteen "Overseas Territories" (ten autonomous, two used primarily as military bases, and one uninhabited), and one Antarctic claim.

 United States

 The United States has 13 "unincorporated" dependent territories under its administration and two claimed territories outside its control.
-The uninhabited Palmyra Atoll is administered similarly to some of these territories, and is usually included on lists of U.S. overseas territories, but it is excluded from this list because it is classified in the U.S. law as an incorporated territory.
+The uninhabited Palmyra Atoll is administered similarly to some of these territories, and is usually included on lists of U.S. overseas territories, but it is excluded from this list because it is classified in U.S. law as an incorporated territory.
 The U.S. Constitution does not apply in full to the insular areas.